- FIN-CLARIAH Research Infrastructure

 Project Consortium

-Our work is funded by the Jenny and Antti Wihuri Foundation, Helsinki Institute for Social Sciences and Humanities (HSSH), and Aalto University.
+Our work was supported by the Jenny and Antti Wihuri Foundation, Marie Skłodowska-Curie Actions of the European Commission, Aalto University, and University Helsinki, Helsinki Institute for Social Sciences and Humanities (HSSH).

 Research Team at the University of Helsinki and Aalto University